-Little black shag - between 1,000 and 5,000 pairs in New Zealand.
+Little black shag - Unknown population, but probably increasing slowly and may number several thousand birds in New Zealand (Armitage 2013) .
 More common in the north than south of New Zealand.

-Black shag - 5,000-10,000, scattered throughout New Zealand.
+Black shag - No attempt has been undertaken to assess the population of black shag on a nationwide basis, however the population in 2012 was estimated to be between 5,000-10,000 individuals, scattered throughout New Zealand (Powlesland 2013).